-set physical wireless default-channel [1...
-11]
+set physical Wi-Fi default-channel [ 1...
+11 ]

 (1 through 11, for North America) on which the network will broadcast.
 This is a frequency range within the 2.4Ghz band.
-Channel selection depends on government regulated radio frequencies that vary from region to region.
-The widest range available is from 1 to 14.
-Europe, France, Spain and Japan differ.
-Channel selection can have a significant impact on performance, depending on other wireless activity close to this Router.
+Channel selection can have a significant impact on performance, depending on other Wi-Fi activity close to this Router.
 Channel selection is not necessary at the client computers; the clients will scan the available channels seeking access points using the same SSID as the client.
 Defaults to 6.

-set physical wireless power [1 - 100]
+set physical Wi-Fi power [ 1 - 100 ]